banyous/Quora-and-Twitter-crawler-and-user-matcher/README.md

 ## 3-Crawl-twitter-quora-profiles
 All the true matching Qu/Tw pairs verified from the  2-Matching-Quora-twitter-users will have their Twitter and Quora accounts crawled in this module.

-Please note that the modules can be used separetly for different puposes.
+Please note each module can be used separetly.
 A more detailed description of each module can be found in the notes.txt files within the correspondant folders.
 *************************************************************************************************************
 # Contact